GULF COAST SHEEP

 They are active sheep, grazing well on improved pasture or piney woods alike.
 Lambs are born small, grow fast, quickly aquiring size and are very active.

 I can not possibly express how I miss my Shepherd.
 A good husband, full of the knowledge of so many things, and love for his family.
-He loved his sheep too, and the only way I can express it is in pictures:
+He loved the Lord, and he loved his sheep too, and the only way I can express it is in pictures:

 We have lived on this farm since 1967, but did not get into the fiber arts until 1969.
 My husband was raised here, not 2 miles from where this farm is located.
 I was raised in New Mexico, where we met on my Grandparents ranch in Luna County in 1962, and married in August of that year.
 When my husband Lloyd decided he had enough of New Mexico and moved us to Louisiana in 1967 we knew we wanted a small place to build a home and hoping to have enough land for our horses (I raised Arabian horses) and our own food.